Judex (1916 film)

-Judex is the title of a 1916 silent French film serial concerning the adventures of Judex, who is a pulp hero, similar to The Shadow, created by Louis Feuillade and Arthur Bernède.
+Judex is a 1916 silent French film serial concerning the adventures of Judex, who is a pulp hero predating The Shadow, created by Louis Feuillade and Arthur Bernède.

 Plot

 The story is complex and is told in 12 chapters.
 The basic plot involves a corrupt banker named Favraux, who is the target of Judex's revenge.
 It is eventually revealed that Judex's real identity is Jacques de Trémeuse, a man trying to avenge his family ruined by Favraux.
 Complicating matters is Favraux's beautiful and innocent daughter Jacqueline, with whom the avenger has fallen in love.
 A final element comes in the form of Diana Monti and her criminal gang who are working at cross purposes with Judex.